 However, you can reduce your risk by getting into an exchange traded fund that holds a bundle of digital currencies.

 You’ll also have additional custodial fees when you trade Bitcoin in your IRA, and if you are playing with small amounts of money, it can be cost prohibitive.
 Definitely get an idea of the holding and maintenance costs prior to jumping in with two feet.

 Best Companies for Your Bitcoin IRA Account

-This space is growing rapidly, but the top Bitcoin IRA companies have been in this market for a white doing gold IRA investments, and I've found that the expertise some of the long time companies have out there gives them a serious advantage from an asset management perspective.
+This space is growing rapidly, but the top Bitcoin IRA companies have been in this market for a while servicing customs as a gold ira custodian, and I've found that the expertise some of the long time companies have out there gives them a serious advantage from an asset management perspective.
 If any of these names look familiar, it's because they are seasoned professionals.